tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Netherlands::Amsterdam**

 Amsterdam Central: Amsterdam is the Netherlands’ capital, known for its artistic heritage, elaborate canal system and narrow houses with gabled fronts.
 Cycling is key to the city’s character, and there are numerous bike paths & one can see all varieties of cyclists.
 If you love cycling, getting a cycle on rent is possible.
-It's Museum District houses the Van Gogh Museum & the famous Rijksmuseum.
+It's Museum District houses the *Van Gogh Museum* & the famous *Rijksmuseum*.
+Walk around & take a tram once in a while for a few hours at the Centraal and see *Anne Frank House*, *The Jordaan*, *Dutch National Opera & Ballet*, *Royal Palace*, *Vondel park*.
 Also try a ferry ride.
-Visiting a beach can be done while coming back from Giethoorn (easier by car).
+Visiting a beach can be done while coming back from Giethoorn (easier by car). *De Wallen*, Amsterdam's red-light district, is internationally known and one of the main tourist attractions of the city.
+It offers legal prostitution and a number of coffee shops that sell marijuana.

 | <img src="../assets/img/Europe 2017/1-Neth-1-Amst-1.JPG" alt="1-Neth-1-Amst-1" /> | <img src="../assets/img/Europe 2017/1-Neth-1-Amst-2.JPG" alt="1-Neth-1-Amst-2" style="zoom:200%;" /> |
 | :----------------------------------------------------------- | ------------------------------------------------------------ |